Geotab/sdk-dotnet-samples/ImportGroupsR/README.md

 | `-d` — Optional argument.
 If provided, the groups that are in the MyGeotab database under the ImportGroupR **Root Group** , but not in the **importGroups.csv** file, shall be deleted if they contain no assets (i.e., child groups, devices, zones, users, etc.).If the parameter is omitted, such groups shall be logged in the log file as existing in the database but missing from the **importGroups.csv** file. |
 | `-m` — Optional argument.Implementation forthcoming.If provided concurrently with the **-d** argument, the tool will follow more severe rules for deletion.
 The rules are as follows:The groups found in the MyGeotab database but not in the **importGroups.csv** file will be deleted if empty.
 If not empty, the group's assets shall be moved to its parent and then the group will be deleted. |

-Example of command line: `dotnet run my.geotab.com geotabdemo importGroups.csv youruser@yourdomain.com yourpassword -f importGroups.log -v -r "New Region Structure"`
+Example of command line: `dotnet run my.geotab.com geotabdemo importGroups.csv youruser@yourdomain.com yourpassword --f importGroups.log --v --r "New Region Structure"`

 ## importGroups.csv File